What are Stress Injuries?

 Repetitive injuries can affect almost any movable part of the human body.
 These injuries most commonly occur in the upper extremity.
 Your hands, fingers, thumbs, wrists, elbows, and shoulders are usually most affected.
 These injuries can also affect your neck, back, hips, knees, feet, and ankles.
 Stress fractures mainly occur in the lower extremity.
 The most common locations of stress fractures include; metatarsal bones of the foot, navicular bone in the foot, calcaneus (heel), tibia/fibula (shin), femur(thigh), femoral neck(hip), and areas of the pelvis and lumbar spine.

 Signs and Symptoms:

 The most common sign and symptom of stress injuries is usually pain.
-One may also experience tingling, numbness, redness in the affected area, visible swelling, loss of flexibility in the area, sensitivity to cold/heat and loss of strength.
-Some may have no visible sign of injury but find it hard to perform their usual work tasks or hobbies.
+One may also experience tingling, numbness, redness in the affected area, visible swelling, loss of flexibility in the area, sensitivity to cold/heat, and loss of strength.
+Some may have no visible signs of injury but find it hard to perform their usual work tasks or hobbies.

 A physical therapist can evaluate your injury and provide you with appropriate stretches, strengthening exercises, and activity modification to help you heal.
-Work place ergonomics are very important to help decrease the risk of repetitive injuries.
-A physical therapist can help ensure your work environment is safe for you and help minimize the stress placed on the affected area.
+Workplace ergonomics are essential to help decrease the risk of repetitive injuries.
+A physical therapist can help ensure your work environment is safe for you and minimize the stress placed on the affected area.